-Join Chris Reilly for an in-depth discussion in this video Data Tree components, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Data Tree components, part of Learning Grasshopper.

 …So we've covered the basics of dealing with multi-pass data structures…in Grasshopper.…Let's look at some more advanced ways of dealing with complex data.…You'll find most of the components we'll work here in the Sets > Tree…component panel.…In this example, we'll look at how to use the Merge component to combine data…streams from multiple sources.…So here I've started by drawing an organic curve in Rhino.…Then setting it as input data to this geometry component.…I've also internalized the curve into my grasshopper file, so…you should have the same exact curves if you're working off the example files.…